hpc-carpentry/tuning_lammps/_episodes/08-kokkos-gpu.md

 > ## Exercise: Performance penalty due to use of mixed styles
 >
 > 1. First, let us take the input and job script for the LJ-system in the last exercise.
->    Make a copy of this script that uses the following additional settings:
+>    Make a copy of the job script that uses the following additional settings for KOKKOS:
 >    * `newton off`
 >    * `neigh full`
 >    * `comm device`